We’re sorry, but GBIF doesn’t work properly without JavaScript enabled.

 Quality Control

 Generally high.
 The surveys were typically undertaken by professional ecological surveyors, who were instructed to use detailed and specific methods that were developed to provide the required degree of statistical rigour by professional ecologists and statisticians.
 Surveys incorporated Quality Assurance procedures such as repeat survey by different recorders, to ensure species determinations were accurate.
-UPDATE: 13/02/2017 - NBN Record Cleaner checks using Rule Sets have identified a number of records outside their known ranges; these have been removed from the dataset until they can be verified and reinstated.
-Furthermore, survey results from the following surveys have been removed to review records for database errors arising from the export process - Upland Priority Blanket Bog, Upland Priority Calcareous Grassland, and Upland Priority Heathland.
+UPDATE: 13/02/2017 - NBN Record Cleaner checks using Rule Sets have identified a number of records outside their known ranges; these have been removed from the dataset.
+Furthermore, survey results from the following surveys have been removed following database errors arising from the export process: Upland Priority Blanket Bog, Upland Priority Calcareous Grassland, and Upland Priority Heathland.

 Method steps